helgoboss/helgobox/doc/user-guide.md

 elements.
 They can only display things, so they only support the *feedback* direction.
 Here's how you use them:

 - **Assignment 7-segment display**: At the moment, this is the only LCD display supported by this controller preset.
   It allows you to display the numbers between `00` and `99`.
-Use a virtual source with the type *Multi*, ID `<Named>` and name `lcd/assignment`.
-Use an arbitary feedback-enabled target to make it display the value as percentage.
+Use a virtual source with type *Multi* and ID `lcd/assignment`.
+Use an arbitrary feedback-enabled target to make it display the value as percentage.
 As with all kind of feedback (also motorized faders and LEDs), you can use e.g. the mapping's *Source/Target Min/Max* settings to adjust the displayed value range.